Implementation of visible conditions with inner join instead of subselect

 Edited issue properties based on the feedback and slightly improved the markup of the description.

-#7 Updated by Pavel Rosický about 1 month ago
+#7 Updated by Pavel Rosický 3 months ago

 Well, it havily depends on what filters and other conditions are used, it isn't easy to measure.
 For my long time observations using INNER JOINS is slightly faster (especially on big tables like issues) and mysql has better working plans with it.